awsdocs/aws-control-tower-guide/doc_source/accounts.md

 + **Drift Notifications** – This topic aggregates all the drift warnings discovered across all accounts, users, OUs, and SCPs in your landing zone\.
 For more information on drift, see [Detect and resolve drift in AWS Control Tower](drift.md)\.

 Audit notifications that are triggered within a managed account also can send alerts to a local Amazon SNS topic\.
 This functionality allows account administrators to subscribe to audit notifications that are specific to an individual managed account\.
 As a result, administrators can resolve issues that affect an individual account, while still aggregating all account notifications to your centralized audit account\.
 For more information, see [Amazon Simple Notification Service Developer Guide](https://docs.aws.amazon.com/sns/latest/dg/)\.

+For more information about the roles and resources available in the audit account, see [What is the audit account?](how-control-tower-works.md#what-is-audit) Also see [Programmatic roles and trust relationships for the AWS Control Tower audit account](roles-how.md#stacksets-and-roles)\.

 **Important**
 The email address you provided for the audit account receives **AWS Notification \- Subscription Confirmation** emails from every AWS Region supported by AWS Control Tower\.
 To receive compliance emails in your audit account, you must choose the **Confirm subscription** link within each email from each AWS Region supported by AWS Control Tower\.